nishantvarma/resources/README.md

-A curated list of resources for computer science and mathematics enthusiasts.
+A curated list of resources for computer science, mathematics, physics enthusiasts.

 ### General